Category

 • “What if we have to abandon our headquarters with very little notice?”

-Thinking through different scenarios allows you to create an action plan.
-This exercise also helps you elevate a fire incident from something no one imagines into the collective consciousness of your business for true fire preparedness.
+This exercise helps you elevate a fire incident from something no one imagines into the collective consciousness of your business for true fire preparedness.red "exit" sign on wall next to fire alarm panel

 2. Establish roles and responsibilities

-When a fire emerges and your business must evacuate, employees will look to their leaders for reassurance and guidance.
-Create a clear chain of command with backups that state who has the authority to order an evacuation.
+Employees will look to their leaders for reassurance and guidance when a fire emerges and the business must evacuate.
+Create a clear chain of command with redundancies that state who has the authority to order an evacuation.

-Here are the primary roles you should consider creating as part of your fire evacuation plan:
+Here are the primary roles you should consider as part of your fire evacuation and safety plan:

 • Assistant fire warden — This person uses the mass alert system to notify employees, calls the fire department, and gathers reports.
-If your company is using an emergency communication system, make sure this person is a system admin.
+If your company uses an emergency communication system, ensure this person is a system admin.

-• Route guides — Route guides play an essential role in ensuring that routes are clear and evacuation is orderly and calm.
+• Route guides — Route guides are essential in ensuring that routes are clear and evacuation is orderly and calm.

-• Floor monitors — The floor monitor is the last person out after making sure the area is clear.
-They’ll have an assigned area to cover, ensure all employees evacuate, and report back to the chief fire warden once safe.
+• Floor monitors — The floor monitor is the last person out after ensuring the area is clear.
+They’ll have an assigned area to cover, ensure all employees evacuate, close doors, and report to the chief fire warden once safe.

 Roles and responsibilities for fire evacuation Fire Evacuation Roles and Responsibilities

-As you’re assigning roles, make sure your fire safety team is reliable, present, and able to react quickly in the face of an emergency.
-Additionally, make sure your organization’s fire marshals aren’t too heavily weighted toward one department.
-For example, sales team members are sometimes more outgoing and likely to volunteer, but you will want to spread out responsibilities across multiple departments and locations for better representation.
+As you assign roles, ensure your fire safety team is reliable and can react quickly in an emergency.
+Additionally, ensure your organization’s fire marshals aren’t too heavily weighted toward one department.
+For example, sales team members are sometimes more outgoing and likely to volunteer, but you will want to spread responsibilities across multiple departments and locations for better representation.

-Document all of these expectations, as well as contact information, for your fire safety team.
+Document all expectations, as well as contact information, for your fire safety team.
 The easiest way to do so is by completing a fill-in-the-blank Fire Evacuation Plan Template.
-You can then distribute your plan, along with other helpful information like floor plan evacuation diagrams, to the rest of your company so everyone knows what to expect and what to do.
+You can then distribute your plan and other helpful information, like floor plan evacuation diagrams, to the rest of your company.
+Hence, everyone knows what to expect and what to do.

 A good fire evacuation plan for your business will include primary and secondary escape routes.
 Mark all the exit routes and fire escapes with clear signs.
-Keep exit routes clear of furniture or other objects that could impede a direct means of egress for your employees.
+Keep exit routes clear of furniture, equipment, or other objects that could impede your employees’ direct means of egress.

-For large offices, make multiple maps of floor plans and diagrams, and post them so employees know their evacuation routes.
-Best practice also calls for developing a separate evacuation plan for individuals with disabilities who may need additional assistance.
+Make multiple maps of floor plans and diagrams for large offices and post them so employees know the evacuation routes.
+Best practice also calls for developing a separate fire escape plan for individuals with disabilities who may need additional assistance.

-Once your people are out of the building, where do they go?
+Once your people are out of the facility, where do they go?

 Designate a safe assembly point for employees to gather.
-Assign the assistant fire warden to be at the assembly point collecting a headcount and providing updates.
+Assign the assistant fire warden to be at the meeting place to take a headcount and provide updates.
 If the fire warden is using AlertMedia to communicate, they can use the survey feature to quickly determine who is safe and who is still unaccounted for.

-Finally, confirm that the escape routes and the assembly area can accommodate the expected number of employees who will be evacuating.
+Finally, confirm that the escape routes, any areas of refuge, and the assembly area can accommodate the expected number of employees who will be evacuating.

-Every plan should be unique to the business and workspace it is meant to serve, but here’s an example of what a fire evacuation floor plan might look like for a hypothetical business:
+Every plan should be unique to the business and workspace.
+An office building might have several floors and many staircases, but a factory or warehouse might have a single wide-open space and equipment to navigate around.
+Here’s an example of what a fire evacuation floor plan might look like for a hypothetical manufacturing business:

 A sample evacuation plan for a warehouse Sample warehouse evacuation plan